 Garnish with finely chopped fresh parsley and additional parmesan cheese if desired.
 Serve with a garden salad and whole grain bread.
 Serves 4.

-With the rising cost of canned goods, I’ve started canning my own turkey stock, which is easy using the pressure cooker and pint canning jars.
+With the rising cost of canned goods, I’ve started canning my own turkey stock, which is easy using the pressure cooker and freezer-safe, pint canning jars.
 But whether you make your own stock or buy it, you’ll enjoy making soup from leftover turkey.
 Here’s one suggestion, Turkey Noodle Soup: